Zhao Ziyang: Early career

-Zhao's experiences during the Great Leap Forward led him to support moderate political and economic policies, including those supported by Deng Xiaoping and President Liu Shaoqi.
+Zhao's experiences during the Great Leap Forward led him to support moderate political and economic policies.
+In the early 1960s, Zhao obtained permission from the Communist Party's Central Committee to increase foreign trade in Guangdong, which helped Guangdong to recover from the Great Leap Forward.
+He supported policies of Deng Xiaoping and President Liu Shaoqi.
 He led efforts to re-introduce limited amounts of private agriculture and commerce, and dismantled the People's Communes.
 Zhao's methods of returning private plots to farmers and assigning production contracts to individual households were replicated in other parts of China, helping the country's agricultural sector recover.
 After achieving senior positions in Guangdong, Zhao directed a harsh purge of cadres accused of corruption or having ties to the Kuomintang.

-By 1965 Zhao was the Party secretary of Guangdong province, despite not being a member of the CCP Central Committee.
+In 1965, Zhao became the Party secretary of Guangdong province.
 He was 46 at the time that he first became Party secretary, a notably young age to hold such a prestigious position.
 Because of his moderate political orientation, Zhao was attacked by Red Guards during the Cultural Revolution (1966–1976).

 He was dismissed from all official positions in 1967, after which he was paraded through Guangzhou in a dunce cap and publicly denounced as "a stinking remnant of the landlord class".